redxdev/hvzapi-docs/README.md

 This repository contains the api documentation for hvzsite.

+## NOTICE

+The API will be undergoing some major upgrades before Spring 2016 as the website is being rewritten.
+That said, there will likely be a v1-compatable API so writing against these docs shouldn't break anything in the spring.

 ## Endpoint Location

 All endpoints are located at /api/v1/endpoint.
 For example, if you want the status endpoint and the website is located at https://hvz.rit.edu, then the full URL would be https://hvz.rit.edu/api/v1/status